HIDE OR PRIDE INSTALLATION

-My artistic journey culminated 2024 in “The Department of Art, Design and Art History Senior Exhibition Interlude: A Bridge between Time,” in the Historic Arcade Contemporary Art Projects in downtown St. Louis.
+My artistic journey culminated in 2024 in “The Department of Art, Design and Art History Senior Exhibition Interlude: A Bridge between Time,” in the Historic Arcade Contemporary Art Projects in downtown St. Louis.

 I created a three-dimensional installation titled HIDE OR PRIDE.
-The Installation talks about the shame (hidden) and stripping of one's identity and self-love, the pride of loving the skin you're in and embracing your individuality and growth.
+The Installation talks about the shame (hidden) and stripping of one's identity and self-love, the pride of loving the skin you're in, and embracing your individuality and growth.
 The idea behind it is very close to home; I am a mixed-race person who identifies as African American.

 I took into account my personal experiences as a person of color, the background, and the multifaceted meaning of the iconic fist symbolism.
 In addition to the community of people who have been directly or indirectly affected by the race related trauma.
 It reveals throughout the piece from having a diverse background in the people.
 Although they may look close to the same because of the monotone paper, as you look closely at the characteristics, they're all unique and different.
 In life, we must embrace our uniqueness but not outcast anyone for theirs.